 Accounting and Reporting for Not-for-Profit Organizations

 Do you need to enhance your not-for-profit accounting skills?
 Through a case- study-intense, highly interactive, classroom environment, this CPE course provides you with the tools necessary to go beyond the theory and create value-added services for your clients.
 This course allows you to examine, evaluate and perform case studies which will enhance your working knowledge of fundamental not-for-profit accounting and reporting, presentation requirements, note disclosures unique to not-for-profits and options allowed under generally accepted accounting principles.
-FASB’s financial statement standard updates and revenue recognition standards are included in this course.
+FASB’s financial statement standard updates, revenue recognition, and grants and contracts standards are included in this course.

 When you have completed this course, you should be able to: